This documentation describes the Marine Life Data Network (MLDN) data and file formatting recommendations.

 The Marine Life Data Network builds on the successes of the U.S. Marine Biodiversity Observation Network (MBON), U.S. Animal Telemetry Network (ATN), the National Harmful Algal Bloom Observing Network (NHABON), and other marine life related efforts led by the IOOS Regional Associations.
 IOOS Regional Associations and other partners use a range of marine life observing methods including acoustic and satellite telemetry, still and video imagery, active and passive acoustics, remote sensing, eDNA, traditional survey methods, and automated sampling.
 As opposed to a central repository or data assembly center, the MLDN is a network of IOOS-recommended repositories, standards, tools, and products that make up the marine life data ecosystem and support the ocean observing system objectives of IOOS.

 This website describes the recommendations for formatting and sharing data and metadata for the MLDN community.
 The materials presented here were developed through the MBON Data Management and Cyberinfrastructure Working Group (MBON DMAC WG).
 The working group charter can be found here.
-If you would like to contribute to this documentation, see CONTRIBUTING.md.

 Categories of Marine Life observations